 Always Use Your Active Mobile Number

-It is absolutely vital to ensure that the mobile number linked to your Aadhaar is one that you actively use and have constant access to.
-Since OTPs are sent to this number for verification, using an inactive or inaccessible number would prevent you from completing many essential online tasks and could even lock you out of certain services.
-Make it a habit to update your mobile number with Aadhaar whenever you change it.
+It is crucial to ensure that the mobile number linked to your Aadhaar is one you actively use and can consistently access.
+Since OTPs are sent to this number for verification, using an inactive or inaccessible number would prevent you from completing many essential online tasks and potentially locking you out of certain services.
+It is advisable to update your mobile number with Aadhaar promptly whenever it changes.

 Protecting Your Aadhaar Information

-Your Aadhaar number is a unique identifier, and it’s essential to protect it carefully.
+Your Aadhaar number is a unique identifier, and it is essential to protect it diligently.
 Never share your Aadhaar number or any OTPs received on your mobile with unknown individuals or suspicious websites.
-Government bodies or banks will never ask for your full Aadhaar number or OTPs over the phone or via email.
-Always be cautious and verify the authenticity of any request for your Aadhaar details to prevent fraud and keep your personal information safe.
+Reputable government bodies or banks will never request your full Aadhaar number or OTPs via phone or email.
+Always exercise caution and verify the authenticity of any request for your Aadhaar details to prevent fraud and safeguard your personal information.

 By following these guidelines, you can ensure that your mobile number remains correctly linked to your Aadhaar, providing you with security and seamless access to the digital services you rely on.